-NEWBERRY – It’s a feeling that every aspiring actor knows all too well and precious few get to experience.
+NEWBERRY – It’s a feeling that every aspiring actor dreams of but precious few get to experience.

 But for Newberry freshman Copeland Brown, a main base on Newberry’s competition cheerleading team, his dream became a reality earlier this month when he landed roles in two films set for release later this year.